gispos/AvsPmod/README.md

 - Press left and right click: changes zoom 100%, 200%
 - Press left and use mouse wheel: changes the zoom
 - Press Ctrl and double click on the video window increases the height a few pixels
+- Press Ctrl and click on button 'bookmark  jump' only trim editor marks would be selected

 ##### On script window:
 - Press left and right click: The # character is removed or added at the beginning of the selected lines
+- if a boolean selected (True, False) the value does change

 ##### Furthermore
 - On the video slider right click to add or remove a bookmark
-- Standard functions for middle button, browse buttons and the wheel can be set under Options.
+- Standard functions for mouse middle button, browse buttons and the wheel can be set under Options.

 ##### Releases GPo:
 <https://github.com/gispos/AvsPmod/releases>